exogen/ava-nock/README.md

 One approach is to generate a hash for each request and serve the same response any time a matching request is made throughout the entire test suite.
 Another approach is to isolate the specific requests made in each test.
-This library currently supports the latter approach (although it was designed with the former approach in mind – maybe someday).
+This library currently uses the latter approach, so that each test’s requests are completely isolated from one another.

 ## Usage